-2) They “watch what other kids are doing but don’t join in.
-At recess they watch other kids playing but they play by themselves.”
-And,
+- They “watch what other kids are doing but don’t join in.
+At recess, they watch other kids playing but then play by themselves.”

-Heidi Gazelle (2008) at the University of North Carolina at Greensboro presented this three-part description to almost 700 third grades, so they could help her identify what developmental psychologists call “anxious solitary children.”
+Heidi Gazelle, of the University of North Carolina at Greensboro, presented this three-part description to almost 700 third graders so they could help her identify what developmental psychologists call “anxious, solitary children.”
 These children want to interact with their peers, but their shyness holds them back.

 When they’re around other kids, shy children feel like outsiders looking in.
-Even among familiar, they often end up playing alone or just silently watching others having fun, without joining in.
+Even among familiar faces, they often end up playing alone or just silently watching others having fun, without joining in.

 Many shy children get trapped in a vicious cycle that keeps them from connecting with other kids: Because they feel uncomfortable in social settings, they avoid interacting with their peers.
-This means they get less practice talking and playing with other kids, so they have less opportunity to develop social skills such as having conversations, resolving arguments, taking turns, or figuring out fun things to do together.
-Their relative lack of social skill further contributes to them feeling uncomfortable and wanting to avoid social situations…
+This means they get less practice talking and playing with other kids, so they have less opportunity to develop social skills—including having conversations, resolving arguments, taking turns, or figuring out fun things to do together.
+Their relative lack of social skill further contributes to them feeling uncomfortable and wanting to avoid social situations.

 Shy kids hold themselves apart because they’re focused on their own discomfort.
-For example, they spend recess time reading of standing and silently staring at other kids from ten feet away.
+For example, they spend recess time reading or silently staring at other kids from ten feet away.
 Unfortunately, the unintended message they send to their peers when they do this is that they don’t want to be friends.

 Other kids often respond negatively to this standoffish behavior.
-Compared to kids who don’t withdraw from other kids, shy kids are more likely to be actively disliked by their peers.
-Shy boys tend to be judged more harshly than shy girls, On the other hand, there’s some evidence that shyness may be more socially acceptable in certain Asian cultures.
-(See review by Rubin et al. 2010.)
+Compared to kids who don’t withdraw from others, shy kids are more likely to be actively disliked by their peers.
+Shy boys tend to be judged more harshly than shy girls.
+(Note: The response to shyness may be culture-specific; there’s some evidence that shyness may be more socially acceptable in certain Asian cultures, according to a 2010 review by Rubin et al.)

-Standard cognitive-behavioral treatment for anxiety involves helping people face feared situations, so they can build up their confidence that they can handle these situations.
-However, the subtypes of among shy kids identified by Gazelle show clearly that we can’t just shove shy kids into social situations and hope things will work out.
-For both Immature and Aggressive Shy Kids, their anxiety about interacting with peers is well founded: their peers really do tend to respond negatively to them!
+Standard cognitive-behavioral treatment for anxiety involves helping people face feared situations, so they can build up their confidence that they can handle them.
+However, the subtypes of shy kids identified by Gazelle show clearly that we can’t just shove shy kids into social situations and hope things will work out.
+For both immature and aggressive shy kids, for instance, their anxiety about interacting with peers is well founded: their peers really do tend to respond negatively to them!

 Exposure to (more) rejection won’t help children gain social confidence.
 Shy kids need specific guidance in how to connect with peers in positive ways, as well as practice doing so.

 Shy children don’t have to magically turn into life-of-the-party extroverts in order to fit in and have friends.
 There is certainly room in the world for a quieter style of relating!
-They do need to find ways of interacting that fit who they are and also lead to positive reactions from others.
+They do, however, need to find ways of interacting that fit who they are and that lead to positive reactions from others.
 Here are some ways you can help your shy child to learn to get along with peers.

-It takes kids many years to learn to imagine how someone else might feel in a particular situation.
-To support your child's perspective-taking skills, talk with you’re your child about thoughts and feelings as they come up in daily life or in books, TV shows, or movies.
-Talking about feelings helps kids label and understand inner experience.
+- Imagine others’ perspectives: It takes kids many years to learn to imagine how someone else might feel in a particular situation.
+To support your child's perspective-taking skills, talk with your child about thoughts and feelings as they come up—either in daily life or in books, TV shows, or movies.
+Talking about feelings helps kids label and understand inner experiences.
 Mentally putting themselves in other people’s shoes can guide kids in how to get along.
-Looking outward, by focusing on helping others feel comfortable can also help shy kids break free of paralyzing self-focus.
+Looking outward and focusing on helping others feel comfortable can also help shy kids break free of paralyzing self-focus.

-It can take awhile for reputations to change.
+- Be patient: It can take time for reputations to change.
 Peers may not notice immediately when your child has turned over a new leaf.
 Express your faith in your child’s ability to grow and learn.
 With guidance and persistent effort, your child can begin to build connections with other kids.

 For further reading: